Call for Application for PhD Studentships

 Individual interviews may take place, either by Skype or telephone.

-Admissions decisions are made available via the online application system to candidates that applied by February 1.
-Acceptance notifications are sent out starting on this date.
 Each decision is made by an academic selection committee within the given program on the basis of the candidate's past academic achievement, strength of recommendations, English language competency, intellectual merit, work experience (if applicable), expectations of the program, future plans, and general compatibility with the goals of the academic unit.

 Application information about the candidates (including test results) is confidential and only available to the candidates concerned.